 A plan exists for the upgrade of hardware and software.
 A budget for software allows for upgrades and new purchases as necessary.
-Classroom computer workstations are replaced on a four-year rotation schedule and servers are replaced on a three-year rotation schedule.
+Classroom computer workstations are replaced on a four-year rotation schedule and servers are replaced on a four-year rotation schedule.
+Decisions will be made on what devices are most beneficial to students for their use.
 A budget exists for these scheduled equipment upgrades.

-COMPUTER LABS
+COMPUTER LABS and LAPTOP COMPUTERS

-The Rushford Elementary School has a PC computer lab and Cuba Elementary two PC Labs for student and teacher training.
-The middle/ high school building has a PC lab, 3 wireless mobile labs and a lab in the library.
-One of the mobile laptop carts is housed in the distance learning room, so that it can be used as an additional lab.
+The Elementary School has a PC computer lab for student and teacher training.
+The middle/ high school building has a PC lab, 18 wireless mobile labs.
 Teachers may schedule these labs when classes are not in session.